9th8/up-to-date-real-world-haskell/13-data-structures.md

 ```
 ::::

-Our `DList` type won\'t be much use if we can\'t convert back and forth
+Our `DList` type won't be much use if we can't convert back and forth
 between the `DList` representation and a regular list.

 :::: captioned-content